We’re getting ready to welcome you – safely – to campus

 Campus re-opening and remote learning

-With the Swiss government announcing a significant relaxation of restrictions, we are now making detailed preparations to welcome students back to our Glion and Bulle campuses at the end of July.
-All our staff and faculty are looking forward to the day when our campus corridors are buzzing once again with students who have returned to us after their remote learning experience.
+With the Swiss government announcing a significant relaxation of restrictions, we have welcomed back our current students to our Glion and Bulle campuses at the end of July.

 Should you have any questions please do not hesitate to send an email to firstname.lastname@example.org.